Animals Seen In and Around the Zeiger Homestead

 whale and sealions

-May 2007 the herring run started.
-These sea lions were part of a mob of about ten or twenty that were hunting herring right off of our beach.
+These sea lions were part of a mob of about ten or twenty that hunted herring right off of our beach one year.
 As they rushed the shoal, it boiled out of the water, and a bunch of herring flopped up on the beach.
-At that point it was time to drop the camera and grab the bucket!
+At that point we dropped our cameras and grabbed buckets!

 sea lions hunting herring